The Symbologist – Unlocking Symbols

 Symbology is like this golden key.
 Symbols hold within them secrets which are easily found if one has the right key.
 When the key to decoding symbols is learned – for it is not a physical key – it unlocks all sorts of good things.

-To obtain the key to the world of symbols is not a simple nor quick process, but it is truly golden, for it opens the box of history and mystery.
+Obtaining the key to the world of symbols is not a simple nor quick process, but it is truly golden, for it opens the box of history and mystery.
 The first lesson of the Key is to know which lock it fits.
-Like the written word, symbols must be understood in the context of their use – that is discovering the who, what, where, when, how, and why it exists – and they must be compared to other symbols that are the same or similar.
+Like the written word, symbols must be understood in the context of their use – that is discovering the who, what, where, when, how, and why they exist – and they must be compared to other symbols that are the same or similar.

 Once the Key is found, the realm of mysteries and myth will whisper its secrets to the one who matches the Key to the Lock.
 Mythology, Folklore, Fairy Tales, and Poetry also contain symbolic language in which to fit a golden key.